Assisted Living Facilities

 Although these patients may not require 24-7 care, those who operate the facility and provide assistance still owe a duty of care to residents.
 If there is a breach of this duty, they may be held liable for negligence, neglect or abuse.

-The Ansara Law Firm’s Fort Lauderdale assisted living injury attorneys recognize there is no single standard for these centers, and they often vary greatly in terms of size, appearance, cost and the level of services offered.
+The Ansara Law Firm’s Fort Lauderdale nursing home negligence attorneys recognize there is no single standard for these centers, and they often vary greatly in terms of size, appearance, cost and the level of services offered.

 Still, there is an expectation that individuals there will receive a certain degree of care, and at the very least, they will be free of abuse.
 Sadly, this does not always happen.Why Are Assisted Living Neglect and Abuse Cases Different?

 Assisted living facilities are different from nursing homes in a number of important ways, and that means the type of abuse and neglect people suffer in these settings differs also.
-The vulnerabilities are different.
+The vulnerabilities are different, as our Fort Lauderdale lawyers can explain.

 First, it’s necessary to outline the key differences between nursing homes and assisted living facilities.